Liu Zhenlai

-Liu Zhenlai (1949-), Hui nationality, native of Tongzhou, Beijing, senior general of the People's Liberation Army (PLA).
-He joined the PLA in February 1968.
-He joined the Chinese Communist Party in October 1968.
-In 2003, he succeeded Pu Rongxiang as the political commissar of the Beijing Military Region Air Force.
-He was promoted to the rank of Major General in 1995 and to the rank of Lieutenant General in 2005.
-He served as an alternate member of the 17th Central Committee of the Chinese Communist Party, a member of the 12th National People's Congress Standing Committee, and a member of the National People's Congress Ethnic Affairs Committee.
+Liu Zhenlai (刘振来; born 1949) is a Chinese senior general.
+Born in Beijing to a Hui ethnical group, he joined the People's Liberation Army in February 1968 and the Chinese Communist Party in October 1968.
+In 2003, he became the political commissar of the Beijing Military Region Air Force.
+He was promoted to major general in 1995 and to lieutenant general in 2005.
+He was an alternate member of the 17th Central Committee of the Chinese Communist Party, a member of the 12th Standing Committee of the National People's Congress, and a member of the Ethnic Affairs Committee of the National People's Congress.